Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Grows or shrinks the selected segment by the specified margin.

-By enabling `Apply to all segments`, all visible segments of the segmentation will be processed (in the order of the segment list).
+By enabling `Apply to visible segments`, all visible segments of the segmentation will be processed (in the order of the segment list).

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_hollow.png) Hollow

 Makes the selected visible segment hollow by replacing the segment with a uniform-thickness shell defined by the segment boundary.

-By enabling `Apply to all segments`, all visible segments of the segmentation will be processed (in the order of the segment list).
+By enabling `Apply to visible segments`, all visible segments of the segmentation will be processed (in the order of the segment list).

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_smoothing.png) Smoothing

 Smoothes segments by filling in holes and/or removing extrusions.

 By default, the current segment will be smoothed.
-By enabling `Apply to all segments`, all visible segments of the segmentation will be smoothed (in the order of the segment list).
+By enabling `Apply to visible segments`, all visible segments of the segmentation will be smoothed (in the order of the segment list).
 This operation may be time-consuming for complex segmentations.
 The `Joint smoothing` method always smoothes all visible segments.

 By clicking `Apply` button, the entire segmentation is smoothed.
 To smooth a specific region, left click and drag in any slice or 3D view.
 Same smoothing method and strength is used as for the whole-segmentation mode (size of the brush does not affect smoothing strength, just makes it easier to designate a larger region).